Contact

 Mimi Scott – Friends and Patrons Coordinator

 Angie has spent much of her career to date in the travel industry, latterly running her own small specialist tour operator.
-Her time in the industry cultivated for her organizational skills and also led her to travel the world quite extensively, but with the onset of the Covid-19 Pandemic, she sought a change of direction.
+Her time in the industry cultivated her organizational skills and also led her to travel the world quite extensively, but with the onset of the COVID-19 pandemic, she sought a change of direction.

 She spent a year working as an administrative supervisor at the Conquest Hospital before starting a new career in charity work.
 She is now the Deputy General Manager for The Friends of Conquest Hospital charity, and has recently been appointed the additional role of Development Manager for Hastings International Piano.
 Being a local girl, she is delighted to be involved with the Hastings International Piano Concerto Competition.